 To pay by credit, debit, or ATM card, or by E Check, call (203) 318-9523, or go to : https://www.invoicecloud.com/cityofnorwalkct

-Taxpayers were able to pay their tax bills in person at area banks prior to August 1.
+Taxpayers will be able to pay their tax bills in person at area banks between mid December 2022 and February 1, 2023.
 You do not have to be a customer of the bank in order to pay there, and there is no charge to you for this service.
 This service is provided subject to the bank branches’ ability to transact business due to COVID-19; service may be limited to drive through service, or there may be other limitations, depending on the branch.
-This option is available only through August 1, 2022 (the last day to pay without interest).
+This option is available only through February 1, 2023 (the last day to pay without interest).
 A list of participating bank branches is found elsewhere on this website.
 You will receive a receipt from the bank at the time you make your payment.
-You must bring your entire tax bill with you (the bill you receive in the mail in June 2022) for this purpose.
+You must bring your entire tax bill with you (the bill you receive in the mail in December 2022) for this purpose.
 We are grateful to the local banks who partner with the City to provide this service to our mutual customers.
-We hope to be able to offer this service again in December 2022 for the second installment collection period.

-The first installment is due on July 1, 2022.
-The second installment will be due on January 1, 2023.
-Taxpayers have a one month grace period in which to pay without interest, so the first installment is payable by Monday, August 1 2022 and the second installment will payable by February 1, 2023.
+The first installment was due on July 1, 2022.
+The second installment is due on January 1, 2023.
+Taxpayers have a one month grace period in which to pay without interest, so the second installment is payable by Wednesday, February 1, 2023.

 Interest is charged on all past due payments regardless of the reason at the rate of 1.5% per month from the due date (July 1 or January 1).
 A portion of a month is considered a full month, and interest is not charged by the day, but by the month.
-If you pay your first installment (grand list of 2021) August 2, 2022 or later in the month of August 2022, you will owe an additional 3% interest, representing 2 months (July and August), as interest reverts back to the July 1, 2022 due date.
+If you pay your first installment (grand list of 2021) in December 2022, you owe an additional 9% interest, representing 6 months (July through December), as interest reverts back to the July 1, 2022 due date.

 Interest is charged on all late payments, regardless of the reason.